Musical form: Passage

 The smallest level of construction concerns the way musical phrases are organized into musical sentences and "paragraphs" such as the verse of a song.
 This may be compared to, and is often decided by, the verse form or meter of the words or the steps of a dance.

-For example, the twelve bar blues is a specific verse form, while common meter is found in many hymns and ballads and, again, the Elizabethan galliard, like many dances, requires a certain rhythm, pace and length of melody to fit its repeating pattern of steps.
+For example, the twelve-bar blues is a specific verse form; common meter is found in many hymns and ballads; and the Elizabethan galliard, like many dances, requires a certain rhythm, pace, and length of melody to fit its repeating pattern of steps.
 Simpler styles of music may be more or less wholly defined at this level of form, which therefore does not differ greatly from the loose sense first mentioned and which may carry with it rhythmic, harmonic, timbral, occasional and melodic conventions.

 Piece (or movement)

 The next level concerns the entire structure of any single self-contained musical piece or movement.
-If the hymn, ballad, blues or dance alluded to above simply repeats the same musical material indefinitely then the piece is said to be in strophic form overall.
-If it repeats with distinct, sustained changes each time, for instance in setting, ornamentation or instrumentation, then the piece is a theme and variations.
+If the hymn, ballad, blues, or dance alluded to above simply repeats the same musical material indefinitely then the piece is said to be in strophic form overall.
+If it repeats with distinct, sustained changes each time (for instance, in setting, ornamentation, or instrumentation) then the piece is a theme and variations.
 If two distinctly different themes are alternated indefinitely, as in a song alternating verse and chorus or in the alternating slow and fast sections of the Hungarian czardas, then this gives rise to a simple binary form.
 If the theme is played (perhaps twice), then a new theme is introduced, the piece then closing with a return to the first theme, we have a simple ternary form.

-Great arguments and misunderstanding can be generated by such terms as 'ternary' and 'binary', as a complex piece may have elements of both at different organizational levels.
-A minuet, like any Baroque dance, generally had a simple binary structure (AABB), however, this was frequently extended by the introduction of another minuet arranged for solo instruments (called the trio), after which the first was repeated again and the piece ended—this is a ternary form—ABA: the piece is binary on the lower compositional level but ternary on the higher.
+Great arguments and misunderstanding can be generated by such terms as "ternary" and "binary," as a complex piece may have elements of both at different organizational levels.
+A minuet, like any Baroque dance, generally had a simple binary structure (AABB).
+However, this structure was frequently extended by the addition of another minuet arranged for solo instruments (called the trio), after which the first was repeated again and the piece ended: this is a ternary form (ABA).
+A "minuet and trio" is thus binary on the lower compositional level but ternary on the higher.
 Organisational levels are not clearly and universally defined in western musicology, while words like "section" and "passage" are used at different levels by different scholars whose definitions, as Schlanker points out, cannot keep pace with the myriad innovations and variations devised by musicians.